Reiko Okano: Career

 Okano was born in Ibaraki Prefecture.
 She attended a graphic design school after graduating from high school and has never worked as a manga assistant.
 Her first published work as a professional manga artist was Esther, Please in 1982 in the shōjo manga magazine Petit Flower.
 In the same magazine, in 1984, she started publishing the series Fancy Dance about a Buddhist monk who is trained in becoming the new head of the temple.
 In 1989, she won the Shogakukan Manga Award in the shōjo category for Fancy Dance.
 The same year, the series was adapted into a live-action film directed by Masayuki Suo.

 In the 1990s, she published manga in magazines like Big Comic Spirits, Comic Tom and Comic Burger.
 For the series Onmyōji, based on an original work by Baku Yumemakura, she received the Tezuka Osamu Cultural Prize in 2001 and the Seiun Award in 2006.
+It was also selected by the jury of the Japan Media Arts Festival 2001.
 It is considered her most famous work.
 She went on to produce a sequel version, Onmyōji: Tamatebako, which was serialized from 2011 until 2017 in the comic magazine Melody.